 - Other aspects such as desired use of quotation marks and other punctuation

-- Any important characteristics of the company or project that should be highlighted or taken into consideration for any special reason
+- Any crucial characteristics of the company or project that should be highlighted or taken into consideration for any particular reason

-- To maintain consistency throughout all written and communicative content for a company or project
+- Maintain consistency throughout all written and communicative content for a company or project

-- To answer the questions of both current and future writers as they join the team
+- Answer the questions of both current and future writers as they join the team

-The same goes for correct use of translation memories.
-These files are saved so that translations for a single company or texts concerning a specific project are consistent:
+The same goes for the correct use of translation memories, where we save these files so that translations for a single company or texts concerning a specific project are consistent:

-- The style chosen should not be allowed to become archaic, however.
-It should evolve with the company, be corrected, and adapt to new situations that were not anticipated in the old version.
+- however, the style chosen should not be allowed to become archaic.
+Still, it should evolve with the company, be corrected, and adapt to new situations that we didn’t anticipate in the old version.

-This factor should also be taken into account when embarking on a style guide translation:
+All these factors should be taken into account when embarking on a translation using a style manual:

-- be it the translation of a style guide itself
+- be it the translation of a style manual itself, or

-- or of a text involving a style guide to which the translated text must adhere, which has not, however, been translated ahead of time.
+- of a text involving a style manual to which the translated text must adhere, which hasn’t been translated before and that we must adapt on site.